publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 > “Where—

->     “(1) one or more persons were entitled (without the application of section 202(j)(1) of the Social Security Act \[subsec. (j)(1) of this section\]) to monthly benefits under section 202 of such Act for the month before the month in which this Act is enacted \[September 1960\] on the basis of the wages and self-employment income of an individual; and
+>     “(1) one or more persons were entitled (without the application of section 202(j)(1) of the Social Security Act \[[42 U.S.C.
+402(j)(1)][/us/usc/t42/s402/j/1]\]) to monthly benefits under section 202 of such Act for the month before the month in which this Act is enacted \[September 1960\] on the basis of the wages and self-employment income of an individual; and

 >     “(2) any person is entitled to benefits under subsection (b), (c), (d), (e), (f), or (g) of section 202 of the Social Security Act for any subsequent month on the basis of such individual’s wages and self-employment income and such person would not be entitled to such benefits but for the enactment of this section; and

->     “(3) the total of the benefits to which all persons are entitled under section 202 of the Social Security Act on the basis of such individual’s wages and self-employment income for such subsequent month is reduced by reason of the application of section 203(a) of such Act \[[section 403(a) of this title][/us/usc/t42/s403/a]\],
+>     “(3) the total of the benefits to which all persons are entitled under section 202 of the Social Security Act on the basis of such individual’s wages and self-employment income for such subsequent month is reduced by reason of the application of section 203(a) of such Act \[[42 U.S.C.
+403(a)][/us/usc/t42/s403/a]\],

->         then the amount of the benefit to which each person referred to in paragraph (1) of this subsection is entitled for such subsequent month shall not, after the application of such section 203(a), be less than the amount it would have been (determined without regard to section 301 \[[section 501 of this title][/us/usc/t42/s501]\]) if no person referred to in paragraph (2) of this subsection was entitled to a benefit referred to in such paragraph for such subsequent month on the basis of such wages and self-employment income of such individual.”
+>         then the amount of the benefit to which each person referred to in paragraph (1) of this subsection is entitled for such subsequent month shall not, after the application of such section 203(a), be less than the amount it would have been (determined without regard to section 301 \[[42 U.S.C.
+501][/us/usc/t42/s501]\]) if no person referred to in paragraph (2) of this subsection was entitled to a benefit referred to in such paragraph for such subsequent month on the basis of such wages and self-employment income of such individual.”

 [Pub.
 L. 86–778, title III, § 301(c)][/us/pl/86/778/s301/c], Sept.
 13, 1960, [74 Stat.
 959][/us/stat/74/959], provided that:

 > “Where—

->     “(1) one or more persons were entitled (without the application of section 202(j)(1) of the Social Security Act \[subsec. (j)(1) of this section\]) to monthly benefits under section 202 of such Act for the second month following the month in which this Act is enacted \[September 1960\] on the basis of the wages and self-employment income of a deceased individual (but not including any person who became so entitled by reason of section 208 of this Act \[[section 408 of this title][/us/usc/t42/s408]\]); and
+>     “(1) one or more persons were entitled (without the application of section 202(j)(1) of the Social Security Act \[[42 U.S.C.
+402(j)(1)][/us/usc/t42/s402/j/1]\]) to monthly benefits under section 202 of such Act for the second month following the month in which this Act is enacted \[September 1960\] on the basis of the wages and self-employment income of a deceased individual (but not including any person who became so entitled by reason of section 208 of this Act \[[42 U.S.C.
+408][/us/usc/t42/s408]\]); and

->     “(2) no person, other than (i) those persons referred to in paragraph (1) of this subsection (ii) those persons who are entitled to benefits under section 202(d), (e), (f), or (g) of the Social Security Act but would not be so entitled except for the enactment of section 208 of this Act \[[section 408 of this title][/us/usc/t42/s408]\], is entitled to benefits under such section 202 \[this section\] on the basis of such individual’s wages and self-employment income for any subsequent month or for any month after the second month following the month in which this Act is enacted \[September 1960\] and prior to such subsequent month; and
+>     “(2) no person, other than (i) those persons referred to in paragraph (1) of this subsection (ii) those persons who are entitled to benefits under section 202(d), (e), (f), or (g) of the Social Security Act but would not be so entitled except for the enactment of section 208 of this Act \[[42 U.S.C.
+408][/us/usc/t42/s408]\], is entitled to benefits under such section 202 \[this section\] on the basis of such individual’s wages and self-employment income for any subsequent month or for any month after the second month following the month in which this Act is enacted \[September 1960\] and prior to such subsequent month; and

 >     “(3)

->      the total of the benefits to which all persons referred to in paragraph (1) of this subsection are entitled under section 202 of the Social Security Act on the basis of such individual’s wages and self-employment income for such subsequent month exceeds the maximum of benefits payable, as provided in section 203(a) of such Act \[[section 403(a) of this title][/us/usc/t42/s403/a]\], on the basis of such wages and self-employment income,
+>      the total of the benefits to which all persons referred to in paragraph (1) of this subsection are entitled under section 202 of the Social Security Act on the basis of such individual’s wages and self-employment income for such subsequent month exceeds the maximum of benefits payable, as provided in section 203(a) of such Act \[[42 U.S.C.
+403(a)][/us/usc/t42/s403/a]\], on the basis of such wages and self-employment income,

 >         then the amount of the benefit to which each such person referred to in paragraph (1) of this subsection is entitled for such subsequent month shall be determined—

->         “(4) in case such person is entitled to benefits under section 202(e), (f), (g), or (h), as though this section and section 208 \[[section 408 of this title][/us/usc/t42/s408]\] had not been enacted, or
+>         “(4) in case such person is entitled to benefits under section 202(e), (f), (g), or (h), as though this section and section 208 \[[42 U.S.C.
+408][/us/usc/t42/s408]\] had not been enacted, or

 >         “(5) in case such person is entitled to benefits under section 202(d), as though (i) no person is entitled to benefits under section 202(e), (f), (g), or (h) for such subsequent month, and (ii) the maximum of benefits payable, as described in paragraph (3), is such maximum less the amount of each person’s benefit for such month determined pursuant to paragraph (4).”